kalviumcommunity/S49_nba_teams/README.md

 # Feature

-Shows them based on their confrence and current standings in the league.
+Shows them based on their conference and current standings in the league.

-yes